 - 1 pound raw large or extra large shrimps peeled and deveined

-- 1 yellow or red pepper thinly sliced and cut into half moons or chopped
+- 1 yellow or red pepper rinsed, chopped

 - 8 ounces crushed tomato sauce